-An extract from the Society's Spring newsletter on Planning - by Judy Lea, Maldon Society Chair and planning representative is shown below:
+An extract from the Society's Spring newsletter on Planning by David Smye, our planning representative, is shown below:

 There have been several planning applications in Maldon in the past few years that involved what are called Live/Work units.